EoghanOConnor/hamming_hanning_window_sinogram/README.md

 Description:
-This converts a Sinogram image into the original image.
+Using a hamming and a hanning window the Sinogram image into the original image.
 As shown

 Sinogram: